Ray structures on Teichm\"uller Space: Introduction

 The paper concludes by resolving a dangling issue: we prove in the Appendix an existence result for our Jenkins-Serrin problem to complement the uniqueness result Theorem~\ref{thm:minimalgraph:uniqueness} that we used throughout.

-\subsection{Acknowledgements.}
+\subsection{Acknowledgements}

-The first author is supported by National Natural Science Foundation of China NSFC 11901241.
-The second author gratefully acknowledges support from the Simons Foundation and the U.S. NSF grant DMS-2005551.
+The first author is supported by National Natural Science Foundation of China NSFC 12371073 and NSFC 11901241.
+The second author gratefully acknowledges support from the Simons Foundation and the U.S. NSF grant DMS-2005551 and DMS-2429005.
 He also benefited from a casual insightful remark of Yair Minsky and a conversation with J\'er\'emy Toulisse about \cite{Tholozan2017}.

+The authors wish to express their deep gratitude to the referee for the very careful reading and thoughtful remarks.